themagicalmammal/howtolinux/README.md

 #### What about ZRAM?
 First, you should know what ZRAM is.
 ZRAM creates a block device in RAM where pages that would otherwise be written to swap (disk/SSD) are instead first compressed, then stored.
 This allows for much faster I/O of swap and also the data compression provides a great amount of memory savings.
 A downside of ZRAM is that it does use some CPU for compression but this is usually negated by the gains achieved from avoiding disk swap and also by the overall memory savings of compression. <br />
-I use this on my 3rd gen PC with 4GB ram and a 3.4GHz CPU.  <br />
+This is very useful on my PC with 4GB ram and a 3.4GHz CPU.  <br />
 #### Q. How to enable ZRAM?
 1. Install zram-config
 ```nano